chrisryan91/CheesyStore_PP5/README.md

 The Comment model is the comments on the blog posts.
 It is linked to the Post model and User model through foreign keys:

-1. post
+1. post (Forign Key, Post)
-2. user
+2. user (Foreign Key, User)
 3. body
 4. created_on
 5. approved

 #### checkout

 This app contains two models.
-These models are for the Order and Order Line Items - or the products themselves in the order:
+These models are for the Order and Order Line Items - or the products themselves in the order.
+There is a one-to-many relationship from UserProfile to Order, and Order to OrderLineItem.
+There is a many-to-one relationship between Product and OrderLineItem.

 ##### Order

 The Order model contains the information for each specific order including user, address, contact details and order number:

 1. order_number
-2. user_profile
+2. user_profile (Foreign Key, User Profile)
 3. full_name
 4. phone_number
 5. email